BroadbandForum/yang/OD-360/03-bbf.md

 ### BBF-16: Enum Naming

-All enums in an enumeration SHOULD be named using names which describe their functional meaning rather than something ambiguous such as an integer string, "1".
+All enums in an enumeration SHOULD be named using names that describe their functional meaning rather than something ambiguous such as an integer string, "1".

 For example, this definition is preferred
 ```